 Other methods may be used to calculate stock indexes.
 For example, in one method known as "equal-dollar weighting," the index is established by establishing an aggregate market value for every constituent security of the index and then determining the number of shares of each security by dividing such aggregate market value by the then current market price of the security.
 The base level of the index is established by dividing the total market value of all constituent securities by a fixed index divisor.
-Thereafter, the number of shares of the constituent securities and the index divisor are adjusted at periodic intervals in order to have her with each second participation of the each each of the many of the property of the propert
+Thereafter, the number of shares of the constituent securities and the index divisor are adjusted at periodic intervals in order to have higher in section to consequence the section of the large in the large